Grizzly bear euthanized earlier this month in Big Sky | Explore Big Sky

 EBS STAFF

-Over the course of a few weeks, a grizzly bear was able to access garbage in unsecured bear-resistant containers as well as one instance when the bear found unsecured food in a vehicle in Big Sky.
+Over the course of a few weeks, a grizzly bear accessed garbage in unsecured bear-resistant containers as well as one instance when the bear found unsecured food in a vehicle.

 “Attempts to haze the bear after attractants were stored properly and secured with electric fencing were unsuccessful,” a release from Montana, Fish, Wildlife and Parks stated.

 According to FWP, the bear was captured on Aug.
 4 and euthanized on Aug.
 6 after consultations with the U.S. Fish and Wildlife Service.
+The female grizzly bear had no cubs and was estimated to be 3-5 years old.
 The bear was euthanized because it had “it had become conditioned to seeking food from unnatural sources, which creates human safety risks,” the release stated.

-The bear was a 3-5 year of age female grizzly without cubs.

-“Unsecured attractants, such as garbage and bird feeders, can lead to human safety risks and property damage from bears.
-Relocating bears that have associated human activity with food usually leads to further conflicts and safety risks because bears often return to the same area where they were captured to look for food,” the release stated.